wrr/rack-wwwhisper/heroku-doc.md

 The add-on lets you specify emails of users that are allowed to access the application.
 [Persona](https://persona.org) is used to smoothly and securely prove that a visitor owns an allowed email.
 Persona works out of a box with any modern browser.
-It removes a need for site-specific passwords, making passwords management a non-issue for you.
+It removes the need for site-specific passwords, making passwords management a non-issue for you.